HOW TO BRAND YOUR BAKING BUSINESS

 The key to success for any cake or baking business is making the most delicious and beautiful products around.
 That is definitely true.
 However, it can make things a lot easier if your business ‘brand’ makes the task of selling your cakes, a whole lot easier.

-Great products will sell themselves, but only once people know about them, and in the noisy, advertising-filled world we live it, standing out from the crowd can be tricky.
-That’s why having a recognisable brand is really important to making sure you become people’s go-to seller.
+Great products will sell themselves, but only once people know about them, and in the noisy, advertising-filled world we live in, standing out from the crowd can be tricky.
+That’s why having a recognisable brand is really important to making sure you become people’s go-to baker.
 See, branding doesn’t just apply to big chains and nationwide bakers, it’s important for small and home-based businesses too.

 WHAT IS BRANDING?

 Don’t let the word scare you off.
 It seems like the word is everywhere these days, from building a personal brand, to brand awareness...it is a bit of a buzzword, BUT, I do think it is important to give it some consideration, especially when it comes to your own baking business.

 Branding is more than just a logo.
 Whilst a logo is one of the first things people may see when they come across your business, either on your website or on a business card, it does not encapsulate what your business is all about.
 A brand covers all aspects of your business, helping you to target the right customers for your cakes and bakes.

 Bakery specific things that come under branding are:

 The apron you wear to serve

 Your language (meaning the tone and vibe of the words you put out there!)